 Marketable securities consist of the Company's ownership of various investments.
-The investments had a fair value of \$56.7 million and \$144.7 million as of March 31, 2015 and December 31, 2014, respectively.
+The investments had a fair value of \$48.3 million and \$144.7 million as of June 30, 2015 and December 31, 2014, respectively.

-Marketable securities includes \$50.2 million of NASDAQ OMX common stock received in connection with the earn-out from the sale of eSpeed.
-These shares of NASDAQ OMX common stock are classified as trading securities and accordingly measured at fair value, with any changes in fair value recognized currently in earnings and included in "Other income" in the Company's unaudited condensed consolidated statements of operations.
+Marketable securities includes \$48.1 million of NASDAQ OMX common stock received in connection with the earn-out from the sale of eSpeed.
+These shares of NASDAQ OMX common stock are classified as trading securities and accordingly measured at fair value, with any changes in fair value recognized currently in earnings and included in "Other income (loss)" in the Company's unaudited condensed consolidated statements of operations.
 From time to time the Company has entered into hedging transactions using derivative contracts to minimize the effect of price changes of the Company's NASDAQ OMX shares (see Note 11-"Derivatives").
-During the three months ended March 31, 2015 and 2014 the Company recognized a gain of \$2.9 million and a loss of \$2.2 million respectively, related to the mark to market on the NASDAQ earn-out shares and the related hedging transactions when applicable.
+During the three months ended June 30, 2015 and 2014, the Company recognized a loss of \$2.1 million and a gain of \$1.7 million respectively, related to the mark to market on the NASDAQ shares and the related hedging transactions when applicable.
+During the six months ended June 30, 2015 and 2014, the Company recognized a gain of \$0.8 million and a loss of \$0.6 million respectively, related to the mark to market on the NASDAQ shares and the related hedging transactions when applicable.

 Marketable securities also includes securities classified as available-for-sale.
-As of March 31, 2015 and December 31, 2014, the Company had \$6.5 million and \$97.5 million, respectively, related to securities classified as available-for-sale which are recorded at fair value.
+As of June 30, 2015 and December 31, 2014, the Company had \$0.2 million and \$97.5 million, respectively, related to securities classified as available-for-sale which are recorded at fair value.
 Unrealized gains or losses on marketable securities classified as available-for-sale are included as part of "Accumulated other comprehensive loss" in the Company's unaudited condensed consolidated statements of financial condition.
 The securities classified as available for sale as of December 31, 2014 included \$93.1 million in fair value of GFI common stock (initial cost of \$75.1 million).
 In connection with the Company's successful completion of the tender offer to acquire GFI on February 26, 2015 (see Note 1-"Organization and Basis of Presentation"), these shares were considered part of the purchase consideration.
-Upon acquisition of GFI, the unrealized gain previously recorded in "Accumulated other comprehensive loss" was recorded as a \$29.0 million gain in "Other income (losses), net" in the Company's unaudited condensed statements of financial condition.
+Upon acquisition of GFI, the unrealized gain previously recorded in "Accumulated other comprehensive loss" was recorded as a \$29.0 million gain in "Other income (loss)" in the Company's unaudited condensed statements of financial condition.

-10. Receivables from and Payables to Broker-Dealers, Clearing Organizations, Customers and Related Broker-Dealers
+10. Receivables from and Payables to Broker-Dealers, Clearing Organizations, Customers and Related Broker-Dealers.

 Receivables from and payables to broker-dealers, clearing organizations, customers and related broker-dealers primarily represent amounts due for undelivered securities, cash held at clearing organizations and exchanges to facilitate settlement and clearance of matched principal transactions, spreads on matched principal transactions that have not yet been remitted from/to clearing organizations and exchanges and amounts related to open derivative contracts, including derivative contracts into which the Company may enter into to minimize the effect of price changes of the Company's NASDAQ OMX shares (see Note 11-"Derivatives").
-As of March 31, 2015 and December 31, 2014, receivables from and payables to broker-dealers, clearing organizations, customers and related broker-dealers consisted of the following (in thousands):
+As of June 30, 2015 and December 31, 2014, receivables from and payables to broker-dealers, clearing organizations, customers and related broker-dealers consisted of the following (in thousands):